staceyjf/Simple-Redux-Blog/README.md

-# Simple Redux blog  2512
+# Simple Redux blog

-A quick blog to learn the fundamentals of Redux, based on the official Redux Essentials tutorial.
+A quick CRUD blog to learn the fundamentals of Redux, based on the official Redux Essentials tutorial.

 ## Features

-1. Basic blog structure with posts and comments
+1. Full CRUD across posts
 2. State management using Redux

 ## Getting Started